Microsoft Teams

 - Run the

-Once done, any non-licensed users should be able to run basic, non-state-changing commands like new
+Once done, any non-licensed users should be able to run basic, non-state-changing commands like new, help, on-call, and page.

 To remove your Teams integration